The controls that apply if you ship waste into or out of the UK.

 Follow these steps to work out the controls that apply to your waste shipment and what forms you need to complete.

-1: is it waste?
+1. Is it waste?

-- Defra guidance on legal definitions of waste
+- legal definition of waste guidance

 - EU countries